Overview and History of the Organization

 What is HHDR?

 HHDR is a 501 (c) (3) non profit organization funded by donations, fundraisers and adoption fees, that works to find forever homes for rescue dogs in the Central New York area.
 HHDR is located at 6606 Kinne Road in Dewitt, NY.
 Our facility is a 3,000 square foot building with indoor and outdoor kennels and runs.
 While we have to hire a very limited number of staff members, HHDR is primarily a volunteer run rescue.
 HHDR would simply not exist with out the overwhelming support of our volunteers and this community.
-As we enter our fifth year of operation, HHDR has successfully placed over 4,000 rescued dogs in homes.
+We are able to successfully place over 1,200 dogs annually into loving homes.

 Where do our rescue dogs come from?